lankasaicharan/vezzal/README.md

 The directory named *vezzal* serves as the *home* directory to the tool.
 It consists of two main directories - *testcases* and *tools*.
 Tool dependent testcases are stored under the *testcases* directory.
 All tool installations happen in the *tools* directory.
 There are two scripts - *test_netgen.sh* and *mail-report.py* which tests the netgen tool and mails the final result to provided mail addresses, respectively.

-*Please note that currently **Vezzal** is configured for Netgen tool, hence the mailing python script is configured to Netgen related directory.*

 Under the testcases directory, there are directories which contain scripts and testcases for each individual tool.
 Currently, **Vezzal** contains testcases and supporting scripts, only for Netgen tool.
 Similar content will be added for Magic tool very soon.
 There is a complete freedom to update the testcases, however the present testcases tests the opensource EDA tools for some of their core features.

 Details related to testcases are mentioned in furthur sections.